 You can use a spray bottle to soak the cushions or create a large amount of mixture in a bucket to submerge your cushions.
 Leave the cushions for 15 minutes to an hour and then wash off the mixture and dirt with your garden hose.
 Instead of borax, you can add some bleach to thoroughly eliminate mold.

 Another common dirt might be tree sap on your cushions.
-SFGate suggests applying detergent on the affected area and wait 30 minutes before wiping it off.
+SFGate suggests applying detergent on the affected area and waiting 30 minutes before wiping it off.
 Another suggestion is using an enzyme-based stain remover to break down the sap.
 Keep the solution on for at least 15 minutes.
 Alternatively, you can use an extra-strength detergent and a handheld brush to scrub away the sap.
 Wash off any leftover solution and sap with water.

 For heavily used patios, consider vinyl or plastic cushion covers.
 You can also treat your fabric with upholstery protectors to avoid stains.
 Moreover, they’re usually safe for all fabrics, even silk.
 There are also many options that don’t contain harmful chemicals, making them safe for household use.
 One example is Vectra, which is available in large hardware stores.

 Another way to keep your cushions clean is taking them inside during seasons when they’re not in use.
 This might mean storing them in your garage during rainy seasons or snowy months.
 This will help prevent mold, sun damage, and general breakdown.

 Even if you know how to wash patio cushions, it’s still a good idea to take some preventive measures.
-This way, you save time scrubbing down cushions and surface stains in the future, there are also a handful of ways to keep them from getting overly dirty.
-Even if your cushions seem beyond cleaning, try one of our cleaning tips to bring them back to life.
+This way, you save time scrubbing down cushions and surface stains in the future.
+And, even if your cushions seem beyond cleaning, try one of our cleaning tips to bring them back to life.